HashCodespace/Volunteerinsrilanka-org/src/_post/blog/best-volunteering-projects-in-sri-lanka-for-marine-biologists.md

 endangered creatures.
 Our [turtle conservation project](https://volunteerinsrilanka.org/volunteer-programs/turtle-conservation-volunteer-program-in-sri-lanka-galle/) offers a unique, hands-on experience where your efforts directly contribute to the survival of sea turtles in Sri Lanka's beautiful coastal ecosystems.

+### What You’ll Be Doing in Turtle Conservation

+**Monitoring and Protecting Nests:** Your mornings and nights will be spent patrolling the beaches, keeping a lookout for nesting females.
+These nighttime patrols are crucial to ensure the turtles are not disturbed by human activity or predators.
+Once a nest is found, you’ll mark it and protect it to ensure that the eggs remain safe and secure.

+**Egg Collection and Relocation:** Sometimes, turtle nests are at risk due to flooding or poaching.
+In these cases, you’ll assist in relocating the eggs to protected hatcheries, where they can be carefully incubated.
+This crucial task helps improve the chances of hatchlings surviving their early days.

+**Hatchling Release:** Once the eggs hatch, it’s time for the tiny turtles to make their way to the ocean.
+One of the most rewarding parts of your volunteer experience will be helping these hatchlings take their first steps toward the sea.
+By releasing them safely into the wild, you’re giving them a better chance of survival.

+**Rescue and Rehabilitation:** Sea turtles often fall victim to fishing nets, plastic pollution, and boat strikes.
+You’ll help care for injured turtles, providing them with the necessary treatment and support to recover.
+Once they’re fit to return to the wild, you’ll be part of the team that releases them back into the ocean.

+**Education and Awareness:** Beyond physical conservation efforts, raising awareness is a critical part of protecting sea turtles.
+As a volunteer marine biologist, you’ll help organize educational programs for local communities, including schools and fishermen.
+By teaching the importance of turtle conservation, you’ll empower others to join the cause and help preserve these remarkable creatures.